webbersmak/Orvina/README.md

 Threads of this type will read the in-memory file byte stream.
 They read from the File Tractor queue and convert the byte stream to UTF8 text.
 The reads are synchronized such that only 1 thread may read a file at a time.

-### Notfification Thread
+### Search Mechanism

-The notification thread no exists but it originally streamed output to the Console.
-The "-progress" flag can be used to view the search action.
-It was decided that having a dedicated thread for Console output was wasted CPU energy that would be better used in the search effort.
+Orvina converts your search string to bytes and searches for the matching byte string in your files.
+For search queries that use "*" wildcards, a small state machine is used to determine if the search text exists in a line of text.